 I previously tested a 20-degree Therm-a-Rest Parsec down sleeping bag and thought it was fantastic.
 That bag weighs in at a lightweight and utterly reasonable 32 ounces in the Regular size and the quality is great overall.

 But Therm-a-Rest didn’t stop there.
-This year the company introduced two new ‘Hyperion‘ mummy-style down sleeping bags that trimmed another 12 ounces.
+The company went on to introduce two new ‘Hyperion‘ mummy-style down sleeping bags that trimmed another 12 ounces.
 If you’re doing the math, the Hyperion 20-degree sleeping bag weighs in at a mere 20 ounces.
 That’s 1 lbs 4 oz.Even bags that cost quite a bit more don’t weigh much less than that.

 Note: I haven’t tested the Hyperion sleeping bags personally but they’re built with similar specifications and materials as the Vesper quilts.
 Therm-a-Rest gear has never let me down, so I’m confident about the Hyperion bags, too — in case you’re a mummy-style fan.